Powell’s Tillery Miner’s Institute – A History

 In 1896 Mr Powell of the Powell’s Tillery Steam Coal Co arranged to have a large institute built, one which would also house a gymnasium and swimming pool.

 In 1897 the Powell’s Tillery Steam Coal Co sold the old Workmen’s Hall and Reading Room on Tillery St. The company sold it to the Abertillery District Council for £800, it was intended to be used as a courthouse and the council arranged for the company to purchase land at the junction of Division Street and Powell Street to build the new institute.
-The money the company paid for the land off the council was given back to them as a donation towards the new institute building fund.
+The money, the company paid for the land off the council, was given back to them as a donation towards the new institute building fund.
 The building of the new institute went ahead and was finished in early 1898 though sadly Mr T. W. Powell died before its completion.
 The gymnasium and swimming pool projects were deferred until later dates

 The New Powell’s Tillery Steam Coal Co Ltd Division Street, Powell Street.

 On the Monday 4th of April 1898, the Powell’s Tillery Institute was officially opened.
 The opening ceremony was presided over by both Mr Thomas Edmund Powell (Chairman of Powell’s Tillery Steam Coal Co) son of Mr T. W. Powell the late owner and his sister Lady Christiana Herringham nee Powell.
-Lady Herringham the daughter of Mr T. W Powell was presented with a gold key for the ceremony with which she officially opened the institute.
+Lady Herringham the daughter of the late Mr T. W. Powell was presented with a gold key for the ceremony with which she officially opened the institute.
 Many of the dignitaries of Abertillery were at the opening of the new institute and afterwards a luncheon was held at the National Schools, Abertillery, which were highly decorated for the function.

 Description of the Building.